RoseMaster3000/fightorflight-aggro/README.md

 * Balance change: increase the maximum damage and increased the stat requirement slightly to encourage to player to try damage-enhancing items more at the early game.
 * Ball projectiles will cause an explosion when hitting something.
 Explosion caused by fire type moves will ignite the ground.(I personally doesn't like mob griefing, so I disabled it by default.You need to enable it manually.
 Sorry about that.)
 * More aggro configurations
-### Features/Changes that is not released currently:
 * Pokemon entity is immune to the suffocation damage.(can be disabled in the config)
 * Pokemon stops running away if the health isn't full(can be disabled in the config).
-* Fixed the recipe of the items.
 * Added multipliers for player's Pokemon
 * Added a new config to disable the health sync for wild pokemon(the health sync for wild pokemon will disabled by default)

-* Bug fixes.
+### Features/Changes that is not released currently:
 - Not much.
 I will be busy for a few days so the development should slow down.
 ## TODO
 - Attack Position for Poke Staff(not available currently.
 It is quite difficult.)
+- Friendly fire config.
 - Give more special effects to different moves.
 - Special effect for status moves.
 (Most of the status moves has no effect currently,they can be used as a way to make your pokemon passive.)
 - Special effect for abilities like aftermath,bulletproof,soundproof,etc.